-Party: Nick, Natan and I
+Party: Nick, Natan and Felix (photos Felix)

 Another cave, this one on the left, was also explored.
-It had some small speleothems decorating the walls as well as some nice cave glitter.
+It had some small speleothems decorating the walls, as well as some nice cave glitter.

 The final section of the canyon was the most impressive.
 This is the part the road crosses and most people will hike up from the bottom.
 The walls were steeper, the canyon narrower and the water colder.
 A network of small caves had been sculpted in one of the canyon walls.

 We spent some time enjoying the atmosphere, looking up and imagining ourselves abseiling/rappelling down from the road.
 We mentally estimated how much rope we had, but decided we were a little short to try this abseil.

 We continued downstream a little further where the canyon opened up and an obvious trail wound its way up the right bank.
 Taking off our canyon clothes we headed up to the car.
 There were many small handlines on the exit track, often getting in the way rather than being a help.